Imagine spending your entire life worrying about nothing. If drilling is your

 drill into the wall than if the bit were wider than the drill.

-Photo: Science of pressure: Drilling into a drill is like pushing in a thumbtack—scaled up in size!
-Left photo by Explainthatstuff.
-Right photo by Stephanie Sinclair courtesy of
+Photo: Science of pressure: Drilling into a wall is like pushing in a thumbtack (inset)—scaled up in size!

 Before power steering came along, trucks and buses had enormous